velitasali/notes/_posts/2020-10-15-modern-roman-2-2.md

 ### Vorticism

 Industrialization created machines.
-It speeded up production exponentially.
-Voriticism inspired by these changes.
+It sped up production exponentially.
+Vorticism inspired by these changes.
 Vorticist likes dynamism that came with industrial changes.
 It was not against the industrial changes.

-Voritists rejected the Victorian way of changes.
+Voriticists rejected the Victorian way of changes.

 ### Futurism